armory-io/cdaas-examples/README.md

 4. **Deploy:**

-    The [hello-armory](/hello-armory) tutorial is a great place to start.
+    The [Hello Armory](/hello-armory) tutorial is a great place to start.
 Happy deploying!